-This course will also acknowledge that our God is Lord of "all things" (Colossians 1:16-17), not least of which in His creation that is all around us.
+This course will also acknowledge that our God is Lord of "all things" (Colossians 1:16-17), not least of which is His creation that is all around us.
 Through this course students will:

-- discover order in God's creation - learn to enjoy creation to its fullest by learning to observe all that is around us - understand our role in being earth-keepers as we are called in Genesis - be drawn deeper into worship as we awe in God's design
+- discover order in God's creation - learn to enjoy creation to its fullest by learning to observe all that is around us - understand our role in being earth-keepers as we are called in Genesis - be drawn deeper into worship as we awe in God's design component focuses on the human body as it relates to the student's own physical being.
+Units covered include: nutrition, responsibility to self and others, responsible sexual behaviour and mental health.
+[1 credit: 0169]